Inferring and Interpreting the Visual Geometric Albedo and Phase Function of Earth: Conclusions

 Analyses of reflected-light phase curves can reveal fundamental planetary properties, are complementary to spectral characterization approaches, and will be a growing area of research given planned observations with the \textit{Roman} Coronagraph Instrument \citep{poberezhskiyetal2022} and HWO \citep{feinbergetal2024}.
 For Earth, approaches to understanding its phase-dependent brightness are especially significant as these observations are generally challenging to achieve.
 While the efforts in this manuscript are focused on inferring key reflectance-related quantities for Earth (where some earlier results are in error), the methods developed can be expanded to phase curve analyses for worlds beyond Earth.
 Key products, findings, and tools from this work include:

-\begin{itemize} \item A dataset for Earth's phase-dependent visual brightness\,---\,expressed as apparent albedo\,---\,is curated and spans 5\textdegree~to 144\textdegree~in phase angle (Figure~\ref{fig:earth_data}). \item A new inverse method is developed that represents phase-dependent brightness through a physical-statistical model and that includes scattered light contributions from optically thick clouds, vertically optically thin aerosols, ocean glint, Rayleigh scattering, gas absorption, and Lambertian surface reflectance (Section~\ref{sec:model}). \item Fitting the physical-statistical model to the curated Earth phase curve dataset provides constraints on Earth's visual geometric albedo ($0.242^{+0.005}_{-0.004}$), visual spherical albedo ($0.294^{+0.002}_{-0.002}$), visual phase integral ($1.22^{+0.02}_{-0.03}$), and geometric albedo in B-, V-, and R-bands ($0.277^{+0.005}_{-0.004}$, $0.226^{+0.004}_{-0.004}$, and $0.221^{+0.004}_{-0.004}$, respectively). \item Analysis of a best-fitting physical-statistical model reveals the relative contributions of different scattering processes to Earth's phase-dependent brightness (Figure~\ref{fig:process_swaths}).
+\begin{itemize} \item A dataset for Earth's phase-dependent visual (0.4--0.7\,$\upmu$m) brightness\,---\,expressed as apparent albedo\,---\,is curated and spans 5\textdegree~to 144\textdegree~in phase angle (Figure~\ref{fig:earth_data}). \item A new inverse method is developed that represents phase-dependent brightness through a physical-statistical model and that includes scattered light contributions from optically thick clouds, vertically optically thin aerosols, ocean glint, Rayleigh scattering, gas absorption, and Lambertian surface reflectance (Section~\ref{sec:model}). \item Fitting the physical-statistical model to the curated Earth phase curve dataset provides constraints on Earth's visual (0.4--0.7\,$\upmu$m) geometric albedo ($0.242^{+0.005}_{-0.004}$), visual spherical albedo ($0.294^{+0.002}_{-0.002}$), visual phase integral ($1.22^{+0.02}_{-0.03}$), and geometric albedo in B (0.4--0.5\,$\upmu$m), V (0.5--0.6\,$\upmu$m), and R (0.6--0.7\,$\upmu$m) bands are ($0.277^{+0.005}_{-0.004}$, $0.226^{+0.004}_{-0.004}$, and $0.221^{+0.004}_{-0.004}$, respectively). \item Analysis of a best-fitting physical-statistical model reveals the relative contributions of different scattering processes to Earth's phase-dependent brightness (Figure~\ref{fig:process_swaths}).
 This analysis also quantifies the non-Lambertian nature of Earth's planetary phase function (Figure~\ref{fig:earth_phase}). \item Model selection reveals that thin aerosol forward scattering can yield a false negative for detecting surface habitability through ocean glint effects.
-Observations and analysis of phase curves at redder-optical and/or near-infrared wavelengths\,---\,that have improved surface sensitivity\,---\,would help to understand how to avoid this false negative. \end{itemize}
+Observations and analysis of phase curves at redder-optical and/or near-infrared wavelengths\,---\,that have improved surface sensitivity\,---\,would help to understand how to avoid this false negative. \item An accurate reproduction of Earth's visual phase curve comes from representing it with a normalized Henyey-Greenstein phase function (Equation~\ref{eqn:henyey}) and is achieved using the two-parameter model in Equation~\ref{eqn:happyacc} with $f=0.23$ and $g=-0.33$. \end{itemize}